-Suspended sentences If the accused is given a sentence of between 14 days and two years (or 6 months in magistrates court), the judge or magistrate can choose to suspend the sentence for up to 2 years.
+Suspended contanges If the accused is given a contense of between Suspended sentences If the accused is given a sentence of between 14 days and two years (or 6 months in magistrates court), the judge or magistrate can choose to suspend the sentence for up to 2 years.
 This means that instead of going to prison, the accused is given the opportunity to return to the community and meet certain requirements of the court.
 If they do not stick to these or commit another offence, they are likely to e sent to prison to serve their original sentence, as well as any additional time for the new offence.
 Determinate Prison Sentence This is when the court sets a fixed amount of time for the accused to serve in prison.
 The sentence is the max amount of time they will serve, but they may not serve it in full.
-Please see below for more information .
-Extended sentences These sentences may be given to the accused if they are guilty of a violent, sexual or terrorism offence and they are deemed a significant risk to the public, but a life sentence is not justified.
+Please see below for more information.
+Extended sentences These sentences may be given to the accused if Extended sentences , - they are guilty of a violent, sexual or terrorism offence and they are deemed a significant risk to the public, but a life sentence is not justified.
 The judge will decide how long they will stay in prison and fixes the extended license for a max period of 8 years.
 Two thirds of the way through their custodial sentence they can apply for parole.
 Life sentence When passing a life sentence, the judge will specify the minimum time the offender must spend in prison before being eligible for parole.
 Applying for parole doesn't necessarily mean they will get released.
 But they can apply again after two years.
 Whole life order This is for the most serious of offences.
-The life sentence with a whole life order means the accused will never be released from prison.
+The life sentence with a whole life order means the accused will never be released from prison. accased will never be released from prison.